morrownr/USB-WiFi/home/USB_Ports.md

 - When in doubt, if you have a USB 2 port, give it a try.
 USB 2 is simply more stable than USB 3 and in many use cases, it is fast enough.

+- If you are using band 1 (2.4 Ghz) and you have a USB 2 port available, use it.
+USB 3 can emit signals that interfer with band 1.
+I have seen many users complain of poor band 1 performance when using a USB 3 capable adapter in a USB 3 port while using band 1.

  - Powered USB hubs and extension cables can be problematic.
 Plug the adapter directly into a port to test if this could be a problem.